zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

-    LevelDB may have to do a few disk seeks to satisfy a read; one disk seek per level and, if 10% of the database fits in memory, one seek for the last level (since all of the earlier levels should end up cached in the OS buffer cache for most filesystems) whereas if 1% fits in memory, leveldb will need two seeks.
+    LevelDB may have to do a few disk seeks to satisfy a read; one disk seek per level and, if 10% of the database fits in memory, one seek for the last level (since all of the earlier levels should end up cached in the OS buffer cache for most file systems) whereas if 1% fits in memory, LevelDB will need two seeks.

 ### Tips & Tricks: